10 Tips to Handle Difficult Patients | Carepatron

 Patient factors

-It’s likely that you’ll face patients who may be angry, confused, grieving, resistant, or scared, and it’s vital that you’re able to identify and recognize these feelings before moving forward.
+In a difficult patient encounter, your patient may be angry, confused, grieving, resistant, or scared, especially if you're in an ambulatory clinic.
+Your patient may be frustrated or in chronic pain, or they may have mental health issues.
+It's vital that you're able to identify and recognize patient characteristics and feelings before moving forward.
 Addressing their specific concerns will help you to empathize with their situation, encourage conversation, and deal with their queries and emotions swiftly.

 Language barrier

-With the increasingly diverse US population numbers, it’s no surprise that many practitioners are finding they have to communicate with those who don’t have English as their first language.
-Growing immigrant numbers presents greater ethnic groups, who all need access to healthcare, regardless of the language communication barrier.
-Sometimes interpreters are needed, in addition to greater cultural sensitivity.
+With the increasingly diverse US population numbers, it's no surprise that many practitioners are finding it difficult encounter they have to communicate with those who don't have English as their first language.
+Growing immigrant numbers present greater ethnic groups who all need access to healthcare, regardless of the language communication barrier.
+Interpreters or multilingual staff may be necessary, in addition to greater cultural sensitivity.

 Overstretched system